In a variety of studies, the permissive parenting style has been associated with behavior problems.

 Other studies suggest that adolescent boys raised by permissive parents are more likely to react with intense, negative emotions to social conflicts (Miller et al 2002).

 But there is conflicting evidence.
-Recently, researchers have reported that permissive parenting in Spain is associated with strong academic performance and relatively few behavior problems (Garcia and Gracia 2009).
+Consider, for instance, a study of parenting in Spain.
+Researchers report that permissiveness was associated with strong academic performance and relatively few behavior problems (Garcia and Gracia 2009).

 Why the conflict?